 The clinical relevance of antenatal, perinatal and primordial prevention is still developing, and it has been growing over recent decades according to the latest evidences.
 However, data currently available are still few and more research is need also to identify the best practical approach to reach the aims imposed by cardiovascular prevention.
 While the evidence on the beneficial effects of exercise in children is growing, few data are available about the best exercise modality to suggest in children and pre-adolescents.
 Moreover, considering its social relevance, it would be interesting to design a study that could help better understand the role of family behaviour and collective strategies in reducing physical inactivity and obesity in children and in promoting cardiovascular prevention.
-Future researches
+Future researches on the proper and optimal time to start prevention measures, their duration and maintenance in adulthood, and the most effective interventions according to the different ages will guide in the next years

-Table 2.
-Current evidence and gap in literature on early cardiovascular prevention.
+Table 2 Current evidence and gap in literature on early cardiovascular prevention.